mghan/siriproxy-m1/README.md

 Utilizing the REST interface of the ISY-99i, this plugin matches certain voice commands and sends the appropriate command via http to the controller.
 See below for specific usage.

+My fork of [Hoopty3’s plugin] (https://github.com/hoopty3/siriproxy-isy99i) is just that.
+If you already have an ISY-99i and made it here, then you are already a tweaker and know it is impossible to provide single solution that will suit everyone’s needs and configuration.
+I do not intend to merge any changes unless they are improvements in reliability or control.
+The baseline changes I made from Hoopty3’s plugin include:
+- Added Elk M1 Gold control for arming, disarming, and relay output control.
+- Added ability to push IP camera and custom images to Siri.
+- Removed dimmer control since I mostly have CFL’s in my home.
+- Removed status checking since I already have visual feedback.
+- Removed the Insteon thermostat control since I have a [Nest] (http://www.nest.com) thermostat which can also be controlled by SiriProxy.

 I would also like to point out that I am not a programmer, and haven't coded in Ruby before, so go easy on me.
-I've done some php coding (more like hacking) and that is about it.
 I gave myself a crash course in Ruby once I learned of this project, and that is it.
-Google has been a very close friend over the past week or so...
+Google has been a very close friend over the past week or so.

 I am fully aware of the fact that the code could be cleaner, done differently, done better, or whatever.
-Feel free to point out mistakes/corrections, offer constructive criticism, etc...
-This is a work in progress and I'm counting on the community to help make it better.
+Feel free to point out mistakes/corrections, offer constructive criticism, etc. This is a work in progress and I'm counting on the community to help make it better.

 **Above all: Use all the available resources out there if you have problems.
 Trust me.
 If I can put this together having never really programmed, you can figure out how to get it running.**

 Installation
 ------------

 First and foremost, [SiriProxy] (https://github.com/plamoni/SiriProxy) must be installed and working.
 Do not attempt to do anything with this plugin until you have installed SiriProxy and have verified that it is working correctly.
-The author provides very detailed, step-by-step written instructions, as well as video, on how to do this.
+If this is your first SiriProxy venture, I highly recommend you do all your initial setup and tweaking on a [Virtual Machine] (http://www.virtualbox.org) running [Ubuntu Linux.] (http://www.ubuntu.com) In my case, I have SiriProxy installed a Marvell SheevaPlug computer which I can leave on 24/7.
+For more information on SiriProxy on other platforms, I started a [SiriProxy Wiki] (https://github.com/plamoni/SiriProxy/wiki/Installation-How-Tos) page to capture everyone’s efforts.

 Once SiriProxy is up and running, you'll want to add the siriproxy-isy99i plugin.
 This will have to be done manually, as it is necessary to add your specific devices and their addresses to a configuration file (devices.rb).
 This process is a bit more complicated that some other plugins, but I will walk you through the steps I used.

 It may also be helpful to look at this [video by jbaybayjbaybay] (http://www.youtube.com/watch?v=A48SGUt_7lw) as it's the one I used to figure this process out.
 The video includes info on creating a new plugin and editing the files, which can be helpful when it comes to experimenting with your own plugins, but it won't be necessary in order to just install this plugin.
 So, I'll skip those particular instructions below.

-1. Download the repository as a [zip file] (https://github.com/hoopty3/siriproxy-isy99i/zipball/master).
+1. Download the repository as a [zip file] (https://github.com/elvisimprsntr/siriproxy-isy99i/zipball/master).
-2. Extract the full directory (i.e. hoopty3-siriproxy-isy99i-######) to `~/.rvm/gems/ruby-1.9.3-p0@SiriProxy/gems/siriproxy-0.3.0/plugins` and rename it siriproxy-isy99i.
+2. Extract the full directory (i.e. elvisimprsntr-siriproxy-isy99i-######), depending on your distribution, to:
+- `~/.rvm/gems/ruby-1.9.3-p###@SiriProxy/gems/siriproxy-0.3.#/plugins`
+- `/usr/local/rvm/gems/ruby-1.9.3-p###@SiriProxy/gems/siriproxy-0.3.#/plugins`
+and rename it siriproxy-isy99i or create a symbolic link.
 You will need to go to View and select 'Show Hidden Files' in order to see .rvm directory.
 3. Navigate to the `siriproxy-isy99i/lib` directory and open devices.rb for editing.
-Gedit works just fine.
+Gedit or vim works just fine.
 4. Here you will need to enter your specific device info, such as what you will call them and their addresses.
 This file is populated with examples and should be pretty self explanatory.
 5. If a device is dimmable, set the @dimmable variable to 1, otherwise it is not necessary or should be set to some number other than 1.
 You can control devices or scenes, but you cannot currently get the status of a scene (that's on the to do list).
-6. Copy the siriproxy-99i directory to `home/SiriProxy/plugins` directory
+6. Copy the siriproxy-99i directory to `~/SiriProxy/plugins` directory
 7. Open up siriproxy-isy99i/config-info.yml and copy all the settings listed there.
 8. Navigate to `~/.siriproxy` and open config.yml for editing.
 9. Paste the settings copied from config-info.yml into config.yml making sure to keep format and line spacing same as the examples.